drouyang/pmtlock/README.md

 core machine running kernel 3.5 and 32 core machines with kernel 3.11.

 ### 11/22/2013
-Linux kernel 3.12 upstreamed the pv_lock patch, which is not compatible with current pmtlock implementation.
-Porting work is still under going.
+Linux kernel 3.12 upstreamed the paravirt ticket spinlock patch, which changes the code layout.
+Pmtlock need to be ported to newer kernels before using.